blake-c-aggienetwork/cropTriage/README.md

 # Changelog
+> 11/6/2020
+> - Added CSV reading and parsing to cropview

 > 11/2/2020
 > - Added icons for app UI
 > - Changed color scheme of app a bit